 Although there are many steps we will be discussing in this series on due diligence, from what we are hearing from buyers, IT is now one of the most critical.
 Again, take a look at the list above, and if any of these apply to you, spend some time documenting your IT processes before you sign a letter of intent to ensure that buyers will have confidence in your IT system.

 If you have found this discussion intriguing, and you are considering the eventual sale of your company, we invite you to attend one of our free, no-obligation M&A workshops.
 While there you will learn about how and when to exit your business (and how to do so with an optimal buyer).
-Due diligence will also be covered, and you will have the opportunity to have a private conversation with one of our M&A professionals about any concerns you have regarding your IT due diligence specifically and/or due diligence in general.
+Due diligence will also be covered, and you will have the opportunity to have a private conversation with one of our M&A advisors about any concerns you have regarding your IT due diligence specifically and/or due diligence in general.

 In summary, if you are going to approach buyers on your own, be sure to be prepared for full due diligence.
 Do your own audit, especially of your IT systems and procedures to determine if your company will be able to stand up to the scrutiny of a buyer.
 You might be surprised what you learn if you take the time to do so.